ucsc/ucsc-content-blocks/README.md

 The `@wordpress/scripts` package includes a script called `create-block` that allows you to initiate a new block for development.

-From within the `blocks/scr/` directory, issue the command
+From within the `blocks/src/` directory, issue the command

 `npx @wordpress/create-block --no-plugin`

 and follow the prompts to name and namespace your new block.

-You will see a new directory in `blocks/src/` that contains your files.
+You will see a new directory in `blocks/src/` that contains your new block's files.

 The script will create a functioning "Hello World" block that you can enqueue via this plugin and review in your development environment prior to digging into the code.